jipelski/smart-home/README.md

 <img src="./assets/postgres_erd.svg" alt="Database Relationship Diagram"/>

 # Features
-  - **Environmental Monitoring**: Collects various environment data using sensors.
+  - **Environmental Monitoring**: Collects various environmental data using sensors.
   - **Real-Time Data Streaming**: Provides live updates through WebSockets.
   - **Historical Data**: Stores data in PostgreSQL for historical analysis.
-  - **Modular Architecture**: The project is composed of independent, decoupled modules for senors, hubs, and backend services.
+  - **Modular Architecture**: The project is composed of independent, decoupled modules for sensors, hubs, and backend services.
   - **Scalable and Extensive**: The system is designed to allow horizontal scaling for most modules and physical devices such as sensors and hubs.

 # Services